-The truth is your fish will give you a good idea of when to stop feeding them.
+The truth is your fish will give you a good idea of when to stop feeding them, but in general it’s usually when the water in your pond drops down to below 50°F/10°C.

-As the weather gets colder the first thing you will notice is that the fish are not that keen in coming up for food, in the summer months they greet you with their mouths open wide ready to be feed, but now they are not that interested.
+Fish: As the weather gets colder the first thing you will notice is that your fish are not that keen in coming up for food, in the summer months they greet you with their mouths wide open ready to be feed, but now they don’t seem that interested.

 If your fish are still asking for food just give them a little and leave the food sit for about 30 seconds, if they gobble it all up they are still hungry so you can add a bit more.